• Skip to primary navigation

 • Rice Vinegar - Offers bright acidity that balances the richness of sesame oil and soy sauce.

-• Sesame Seeds – Toasted to provide crunch and enhance the sesame flavor profile.
+• Sesame Seeds - Toasted to provide crunch and improve the sesame flavor.

 • Fresh Vegetables - Sliced cucumbers, shredded carrots, and scallions add crispness, color, and freshness.